Pablo Reyes Player Props: Red Sox vs. Rays

 Pablo Reyes At The Plate

-- In 60.0% of his 10 games this season, Reyes has picked up at least one hit.
-He's also had three multi-hit games.
+- In 12 games played this season, he has not hit a long ball.

-- He has not hit a home run in his 10 games this season.
+- Reyes has picked up an RBI in two games this season, with multiple runs batted in once.

-- Reyes has an RBI in one game this year, and it was more than one in that game.
+- He has scored at least once three times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.